emikac123-hub/ChapelChat/README.md

-# ChapelChat: AI Assistant for Churches
+# ChapelChat: AI Assistant for Small Businesses and Churches

-ChapelChat is a powerful, AI-driven chatbot designed to help churches and ministries engage with their communities.
-It provides instant, accurate answers to questions about church events, beliefs, and schedules, freeing up staff to focus on what matters most.
+ChapelChat is a powerful, AI-driven chatbot designed to help small businesses and churches engage with their communities.
+It provides instant, accurate answers to questions about business hours, product information, church events, beliefs, and schedules, freeing up staff to focus on what matters most.

 ## Key Features

 - **AI-Powered Chatbot**: Leverages the OpenAI API to provide intelligent, context-aware responses.
-- **Church-Specific Knowledge**: Easily customizable with church-specific information, including service times, event details, and core beliefs.
+- **Customizable Knowledge Base**: Easily customizable with business- or church-specific information, including service times, event details, product catalogs, and core beliefs.
 - **Secure and Scalable**: Built with Spring Boot and secured with API keys, ensuring reliable and safe operation.
 - **Extensible Architecture**: Designed for easy expansion, allowing new features and integrations to be added with minimal effort.
+- **Data Validation**: Includes a validation script to ensure that organization profiles adhere to a defined schema.

 ## Getting Started